miczat/fc_profiler/README.md

 * filters input for points, polylines and polygons

 ## Known bugs, issues & limitations
-* This has been developed and tested against ArcGIS versions 10.3 and 10.6
+* This has been developed and tested against
+    * ArcGIS version 10.3
+    * Python 2.7.14
 * Right now, it does not do much at all
 * It will run all profiles, until designed to do a subset
 * It will profile all fields, until designed to do a subset